wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 The data mappings are used to associate a data plugin to your input data, allowing your data to be transformed prior to being published using the WIS2 notification.

-This session will walk you through create new datasets using the default template and your customized template, creating discovery metadata, and configuring data mappings.
+This session will walk you through creating new datasets using the default template and your customized template, creating discovery metadata, and configuring data mappings.
 You will inspect your datasets in the wis2box-api and review the WIS2 notification for your discovery metadata.

 ## Preparation